daisuke-f/vagrant-example/openvpn/README.md

 # Issues/Notes

-- It takes a lot of time when "vagrant halt" on A1 and B1.
-Maybe openvpn processes are preventing from shutdown.
+- \[Resolved] ~~It takes a lot of time when "vagrant halt" on A1 and B1.
+Maybe openvpn processes are preventing from shutdown.~~
 - I learned that Ubuntu works with 256MB memory.

 # References